Marak/translate.js/README.md

 ## Getting started

-This package can be used either in Node.js and on the browser.
+This package can be used in Node.js and on the browser.
 For the browser we are using `fetch`, so you might want to [polyfill it](https://polyfill.io/v2/docs/) depending on [the browsers you support](https://caniuse.com/#feat=fetch).

 To use it in `node.js` first install it: